+Bolt size Wheel lug nut torque

+lb.ft.
+N∙m

-Bolt size Wheel lug nut torque Wheel lug nut torque lb.ft.
-N•m M12 x 1.5 92 125 Torque specifications are for nut and bolt threads free of dirt and rust.
+M12 x 1.5 100 133

+Torque specifications are for nut and bolt threads free of dirt and rust.
 Use only Ford recommended replacement fasteners.

-When a wheel is installed, always remove any corrosion, dirt or foreign materials present on the mounting surfaces of the wheel or the surface of the front disc brake hub and rotor that contacts the wheel.
+When a wheel is installed, always remove any corrosion, dirt or foreign materials present on the mounting surfaces of the wheel or the surface of the wheel hub, brake drum or brake disc that contacts the wheel.
+Ensure that any fasteners that attach the rotor to the hub are secured so they do not interfere with the mounting surfaces of the wheel.
 Installing wheels without correct metal-to-metal contact at the wheel mounting surfaces can cause the wheel nuts to loosen and the wheel to come off while the vehicle is in motion, resulting in loss of control.

-JUMP STARTING YOUR VEHICLE
+JUMP STARTING